Do Hospitals Have Daycares for Residents?

 However, his wife wanted to match general surgery.
 Knowing how unpredictable their schedules would be with two residents in the family, his wife purposely ranked programs in her home state of Florida first.

-She matched in Miami, which is what she wanted because her mother and extended family helped take care of their little boy.
+She matched in Miami, where her mother and extended family helped take care of their child.

-They are now in their second year of living apart, and they are surviving.
-But, it’s not easy.
-Still, these are the hard decisions some families have to make to ensure their kids get quality childcare during the grueling training years.
+Now, they’re in their second year of living apart.
+While it isn’t easy, they’re surviving.
+Ultimately, these are the hard decisions some families have to make to ensure their kids get quality childcare during the grueling training years.

 5. Build Your Own Village

 You can even form your own spouse’s group at your local hospital.
-By meeting other people married to doctors, you can work together, exchange babysitting for those rare date nights, and even get recommendations of nannies, babysitters, and daycares from other residents who are further along in their journey.
+By meeting other people married to doctors, you can work together, exchange babysitting for those rare date nights, and get recommendations for nannies, babysitters, and daycares from residents who are further along in their journey.

-Residency can be very isolating, so be sure to tap into your village to find out some of the people who are living similar lives to the one you are.
+Residency can be very isolating, so be sure to tap into your village to connect with people who are living similar lives to yours.